Bessker/PZ-roleplaychat/README.md

-# PZ-roleplaychat
-The repository for buffy's roleplay chat mod for Project Zomboid.
+# PZ- Eclipse Z Roleplay Chat
+Add's:
+- Command /do (To describe the environment).
+- Some translations to Spanish

-Here's a link to my RP server that uses it. https://discord.gg/MPBXaHTBNk
+Here's a link to Eclipse Z RP Spanish server that uses it. http://discord.gg/VW99a3uwgQ

 If you make a mod based on my work here, please link back to this original repository in your README.md!

-Otherwise hello and welcome, feel free to PR changes.
+Made by Buffy's:
 Original mod: https://github.com/buffyuwu/PZ-roleplaychat